chrishengler/greenideas/docs/grammar_concepts.md

 ```

 This expands a sentence (S) into a noun phrase (NP) and a verb phrase (VP), propagating number and person attributes from the parent to the children.

+This page is a basic summary.
+For a fuller explanation of how to use GreenIdeas,
+including how to define your own language, see [API Reference](api_reference.md).